6 essential personal training forms for your fitness business

 A service agreement is a good idea from a commercial point of view, as it helps formalise the client-trainer relationship.

-You can use it to set out your general terms and conditions, such as session cancellation fees and contract length.
+You can use it to set your general terms and conditions, such as session cancellation fees and contract length.

-This personal trainer legal form can outline training policies, your warranties to the client, and theirs to you.
-The client can acknowledge that they have sought the green light from their GP to participate in the training programme.
+This personal trainer form can outline training policies, your warranties to the client, and theirs to you.
+The client can also acknowledge that they have sought the green light from their GP to participate in the training programme.

-Alternatively, the client can confirm their agreement to proceed without a medical exam, provided they absolve you from liability for any injury or illness that might have otherwise been preventable.
+Alternatively, the client can confirm their agreement to proceed without a medical exam, provided they absolve you from liability for any injury or illness that might have been preventable.

 Furthermore, the client can use the agreement to consent to the programme and agree to notify you if their personal or health circumstances change.